 - Additional Malware Deployment — Redirects like the LiveJasmin phishing virus may be used as an intermediate malware dropper.
 This usually includes Trojan horse infections — they will take over control of the victim computers, spy on the users and take over control of the victim machines.

 - Adware Presentation — The victims can embed advertisements into the phishing sites under various forms: pop-ups, banners, text links and etc. For every displayed or interacted ad the hackers will receive income in exchange.

 - Miner Infections — These are small-sized scripts which will download a sequence of small-sized tasks that will place a heavy toll on the performance of the affected systems: CPU, memory and hard disk space.
 For every successful reported instance the hackers will be transferred cryptocurrency directly into their digital wallets.

 In order to be able to remove LiveJasmin Phishing Virus, you should know where it’s files and objects are hidden.
 The main idea is to follow the removal steps below.
 They are made to help you isolate the virus and detect and delete the malicious files.
 For the complete detection and removal of LiveJasmin Phishing Virus, however, we strongly suggest that you download and run a free scan with an advanced anti-malware software.
 Such tool will automatically identify and eliminate all of the virus files and objects, related to any LiveJasmin Phishing Virus from your computer plus protect it in the future too.

 - Guide 1: How to Remove LiveJasmin Phishing Virus from Windows.

-- Guide 2: Get rid of LiveJasmin Phishing Virus from Mac OS X.
+- Guide 2: Get rid of LiveJasmin Phishing Virus on Mac OS X.

-- Guide 3: Remove LiveJasmin Phishing Virus from Google Chrome.
+- Guide 3: Remove LiveJasmin Phishing Virus in Google Chrome.